MagnaFlow is a global performance automotive brand serving both enthusiast and B2B markets.

-When I joined MagnaFlow, the company had recently introduced a new logo and was actively evolving its brand presence.
+When I joined, the company had recently introduced a new logo and was actively evolving its brand presence.
 As the brand expanded across markets and channels, there was a growing need for cohesive visual systems that could translate across high-volume production, marketing campaigns, and physical environments.

-Design work moved quickly and touched many departments, requiring both creative strength and disciplined consistency.
+Design work moved quickly across departments, requiring creative clarity and disciplined consistency.

 My responsibilities included:

-Maintaining and evolving brand systems following the logo refresh
+Maintaining and evolving brand systems following the recent logo refresh

 Designing high-volume marketing and sales materials